Practicing in Reading, Windsor, Maidenhead and Wokingham in Berkshire,

 The second type of depression is known as 'reactive depression'.
 This can often seem equally intolerable to the sufferer but it does make some kind of sense to him/her and it does attract the sympathetic attention of the family for it comes as a reaction to some real event in the person's life; e.g. death, divorce, failed love affair, loss of job, accident, etc…although most of us would snap out of or work over these traumas after some time some people's symptoms drag on for months and then we know that these people need professional help.

-Hypnotherapy has proven to be very effective in working with depression as it operates at the cognitive and emotional level of the person's self.
-Hypnotherapy will work at the pace of the client and goals are set with the client; the priority goals being that the person starts becoming functional again e.g. eating, sleeping and becoming a bit more active.
+Hypnotherapy has proven to be very effective in working with depression, Mild depression, Moderate depression and even severe depression (working with G.P. as moderator of medications that client is most likely to be under by then)as it operates at the cognitive and emotional level of the person's self.
+Hypnotherapy will work at the pace of the client and goals are set with the client; the priority goals being that the person starts becoming functional again e.g. eating, sleeping and becoming a bit more active as well as feel a bit more hopeful about selfworth.

 Further goals include going into the unconscious mind and retrieving past, healthy coping resources that the person has used in the past to deal with difficult situations but is no longer using.
 For example, one of my clients reflected that she always had the same childish excitement and energy when she started something new even as an adult e.g. learning to drive.
 Through trance work the client was guided back to that child and the unconscious mind asked to bring back those feelings of excitement to the conscious mind.
 The client started reporting that she went for walks (which was a homework exercise given to her in a prior session) with a sense of excitement that she had not felt for a long time!